 Walter Price – Pearl Lines

-Following his studio residency at Camden Art Centre in early 2020, American artist Walter Price returns for his first major institutional exhibition in the UK.
-During his residency, Price experimented with scale, narrative and material to create new paintings, works on paper, and sculptural works.
-In this new exhibition, he will present elements of this body of work, alongside a group of new paintings and works on paper made during lockdown in New York.
+Pearl Lines is the first institutional exhibition in the UK by American artist Walter Price (b.
+1989, Georgia, USA).
+It follows his residency at Camden Art Centre in early 2020 when, in response to his time in London and the conditions of the studio space, he experimented with scale, narrative and materials to create new paintings, works on paper and sculptures.
+In the exhibition Price presents elements of this body of work, alongside a group of new paintings and drawings made during lockdown in New York.

 Walter Price was included in the 2019 Whitney Biennial and was a resident with the Robert Rauschenberg Foundation on Captiva in 2018.
 He was Studio Resident at Camden Art Centre in 2020.
 He has had numerous solo exhibitions internationally, including Pearl Lines, Greene Naftali, New York (2020), We passed like ships in the night, Aspen Art Museum (2019); Walter Price, MoMA PS1, New York (2018); Pearl Lines at Kölnischer Kunstverein, Germany (2018); The Modern Institute, Glasgow (2018) and Karma, New York (2016).
 Recent group exhibitions include The Practice of Everyday Life, SLAG Gallery, New York (2019); Techniques of the Observer at Greene Naftali (2019); Fictions, The Studio Museum Harlem, New York (2017).

-Generously supported by Lead Donors: J W Anderson, Eleanor Cayre, Jill and Peter Kraus, Russell Tovey and Anita Zabludowicz OBE and Poju Zabludowicz and The Modern Institute, Glasgow and the Walter Price Exhibition Circle: John Auerbach and Ed Tang, Karen Cramer, Lonti Ebers, Emily King and Matthew Slotover, Alexander V. Petalas, Donald Porteous and Ralph Tawil.
+Generously supported by Lead Donors: J W Anderson, Eleanor Cayre, Jill and Peter Kraus, Russell Tovey, The Modern Institute, Glasgow and the Walter Price Exhibition Circle: John Auerbach and Ed Tang, Karen Cramer, Lonti Ebers, Emily King and Matthew Slotover, Alexander V. Petalas, Donald Porteous and Ralph Tawil.
 With special thanks to Greene Naftali, New York.

 Price’s Studio Residency at Camden Art Centre in 2020 was generously supported by Cranford Collection and the Walter Price Residency Circle: Michael and Philippa Bradley, James and Anna Freedman, Alexander V. Petalas, Paul Thornton and Russell Tovey.